 Join the community

 The Discord server is the main place to talk about RFW, however there are a few other ways to get involved.

 These forums are a great place to find out about upcoming tournaments and other fun events.
-You can also use them to look for a team to join, or if you and your friends already have a team, to recruit new members.
 To register on the forums, simply click on the ‘Register’ button in the top right of this page, and follow the instructions.

 Every summer, the RFW Annual Championships (RAC) takes place, which is the largest RFW tournament series currently running.
-This summer’s tournament, RAC2017, will have a prize pool of over $250.
+This summer’s tournament, RAC2017, has a prize pool of $400.
 Information about the tournament can be found here.

 There may also be smaller tournaments, which will most likely also be announced on the forums.